nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting a person

-1. Deleting a person while all persons are being shown
+1. Deleting a person while persons are being shown

    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Multiple clients with the same name exist.

-   1. Test case: `delete 1`<br>
+   2. Test case: `delete id/1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First client is deleted from the list.
+Details of the deleted client shown in the status message.

-   1. Test case: `delete 0`<br>
+   3. Test case: `delete id/0`<br>
-      Expected: No person is deleted.
+      Expected: No client is deleted.
 Error details shown in the status message.

-Status bar remains the same.
+   4. Test case `delete n/John Doe` <br>
+      Expected: Client with name `John Doe` is deleted.
+Details of the deleted client shown in the status message. <br>
+      If multiple `John Doe`s exist, list of all `John Doe`s is displayed. <br>
+      User prompted to delete by index in status message.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   5. Other incorrect delete commands to try: `delete`, `delete p/x` (incorrect prefixes), `delete id/y`, `...` (where y is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Saving data

-1. Dealing with missing/corrupted data files
+1. Dealing with missing or corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. `preferences.json`
+      1. Move `preferences.json` to another folder.
+      2. Relaunch the app.

+      Expected: Application launches with the default window size.

+   2.  `config.json`
+       1. Move `config.json` to another folder.
+       2. Relaunch the app.

+       Expected: Application launches, config file is re-created with default configuration.

+   3.  `addressbook.json`
+       1. Corrupted:
+          1. Manually modify `addressbook.json`
+          2. Relaunch the App

+          Expected: App fails to read from the file and loads without any data.

+       2. Missing:
+          1. Move `data` folder to another directory.
+          2. Relaunch the app.

+          Expected: App loads with last saved data.